dot-layer/blog/content/blog/2020-08-19-train-a-sequence-model-with-poutyne/index.en.md

 |   Loss   |     0.0152     |    **0.0050**      |
 | Accuracy |     99.5758    |    **99.8550**     |

-We see similar validation results for both the model.
+We see similar validation results for both models.
 Also, we still see a little improvement in accuracy and total loss for the larger model.
 Considering that we only improved by around 0.3, one can argue that it's only a matter of seed.
 To test the robustness of our approach, we could train our model multiple times using a different seeds and report the mean and standard deviation of each metric over all experiments rather than the result of a single training.
 Let's try something else.